louielynmata/louielynmata/README.md

 I’m a **creative, competent, versatile, and award-winning designer** with a proven track record of high-impact work for renowned international clients.

-I aim to bring the same — if not greater — level of excellence to the **Software Development Life Cycle (SDLC)**.
+I aim to bring the same, if not greater, level of excellence to the **Software Development Life Cycle (SDLC)**.
 I offer not just technical skills, but a creative and analytical edge, with a flair for working both **hard and smart**.

 Above all, I love continuous **learning**, **building**, and **contributing** — bringing passion to everything I do.